| | |

 |

 Note: Swedish alto saxophone and banjo player Göran Eriksson, who has a very sharp knowledge of jazz of the 1920s, has pointed out that on Weary Blues, there is a second cornet or trumpet player.
 He is not present on the other three tunes of this session and can only be heard in two choruses of Weary Blues.
-Firstly, during the stop chorus (at 1 min. : 40 sec.) and then in the collective improvisation chorus which follows.
+Firstly, during the “stop chorus” at 1:40 and then in the “collective improvisation chorus” that follows.
 [Y]

 |